artsandmetaphysics/goodlifeodyssey/posts/2020-06-20-euthyphro-and-a-common-morality.md

   I connect _Euthyphro_'s first two definitions of piety to the belief in a universal moral standard among religions.
 ---

-Euthyphro first defines _piety_ as "something dear to the gods."
-Socrates proceeds to pick at it.
+Euthyphro initially defines _piety_ as "something dear to the gods."
+Socrates proceeds to pick at this.
 He observes that the gods quarrel; Zeus says to help Hercules, while Hera says to hinder him.
 This definition produces conflicting demands and must be wrong.
 In response, Euthyphro revises his definition: _piety_ is "what all the gods love."

 A monotheist would not be convinced by Socrates' rebuke since a single god could provide a clear definition of piety.
 With polytheists going extinct, is Socrates' rebuttal, and Euthyphro's response, still relevant?
+I think it is.

 People who hope that everyone can get along---that all religions share a universal morality---are like polytheists since religions, like gods, make conflicting demands.
 In the same way, Euthyphro's second definition reduces piety what is loved by _all_ the gods, so too they must reduce morality to what is shared by all religions.